 This is the rice I’ve been using:

-Set the IP for 22 minutes, high pressure.
+Set the Instant Pot for 22 minutes, high pressure.
 Once the 22 minutes is up, let the valve release on its own.

 Uncover to find perfectly cooked rice.